brandonbloom/waet/doc/design-notes.md

 definition [...] is inserted at the end of the module."

 This design forces an additional AST pass (WABT calls it `ResolveFuncTypes`) to find these types and append their definitions.
-Since wabt-clj disallows non-symbolic references, it's safe to _insert_ these definitions immediately upon discovery that they are needed.
+Since waet disallows non-symbolic references, it's safe to _insert_ these definitions immediately upon discovery that they are needed.
 If numeric references were allowed, this would cause subsequent indices to need to be shifted.
 But since they are not,